List of airports in Puerto Rico

 This is a list of airports in Puerto Rico (an unincorporated territory of the United States), grouped by type and sorted by location.
-It contains 19 public-use and military airports in the Commonwealth.
+It contains public-use and military airports in the archipelago and island.
 Some private-use and former airports may be included where notable, such as airports that were previously public-use, those with commercial enplanements recorded by the FAA or airports assigned an IATA airport code.